maxrumsey/OzStrips/docs/reference/window.md

 #### Example
 If ADC, SMC and ACD are online, but the ACD is not using OzStrips, the SMC would select "SMC+ACD".
 ### Debug
-The SocketIO message log can be viewed here.
+The SignalR message log can be viewed here.
 You will not need to access this as part of regular use.
 ### About
 View OzStrips information, including version number.
+### View
+Sets various view related options.

 ## Strip Bay
 Each strip bay will display relevant strips.
 See [Stripbay](stripbay.md) for more information.